hl7au/au-fhir-pd/input/pagecontent/guidance.md

 1. SM CLIENT (RECEIVER)
 * Secure messaging client component/system that can receive payloads using secure messaging standard [ATS 5822—2010 — E-Health Secure Message Delivery](https://infostore.saiglobal.com/en-au/Standards/Product-Details-129644_SAIG_AS_AS_274353/?productID=129644_SAIG_AS_AS_274353).
 1. PMS/CIS (RECEIVER)
-* The practice management system or clinical information system) receiving the HL7 V2 message and processsing it.
+* The practice management system or clinical information system) receiving the HL7 V2 message and processing it.
 * On accept/reject of the received message formatting and sending a HL7 V2 ACK message.

 #### Sequence